Knowledge Transfer and Innovation Fund full guidance

 Project Assessment Committee

-The purpose of the Project Assessment Committee (PAC) for this scheme is to provide a forum to assess applications for assistance.
+The purpose of the Project Assessment Committee (PAC) for this scheme is to provide a forum to assess applications.

 It also provides a forum for monitoring the operation of the Scheme and considering whether any changes should be introduced.

 The PAC is chaired by the Head of Agricultural Development, who is responsible for overall policy and management of the scheme.
-The chair will be deputised by the Agricultural Development Senior Policy Adviser and supported by the Senior Reporting Officer.
-It also includes representatives from other parts of the Scottish Government, including the Rural Payments and Inspections Division and other bodies such as Scottish Enterprise, among others.
+The chair will be deputised by the Agricultural Development Senior Policy Adviser, supported by PAC Secretariat.
+The PAC also includes representatives from other parts of the Scottish Government, including the Rural Payments and Inspections Division and other bodies such as Scottish Enterprise, among others.

 Terms of reference